santokhsdg/BoomBikes/README.md

 shared use to individuals on a short term basis for a price or free.
 - Modelling demand for shared bikes with the available independent variables which will be used by the management to understand how exactly the demands vary with different features.
-- Analysis uses statsmodel library for model preparation and its statistical analysis
+- Analysis uses statsmodel library for model preparation and its statistical analysis.
 - RFE Recursive Feature Elimination is extensively used for identifying key features.

 ### Assumption